AnthonyRandom/commhub/README.md

 - [x] Cross-platform installer packages
 - [x] Self-hosting capabilities

+## 🔒 Security

+CommHub is built with security as a priority.
+See `SECURITY.md` for:

+- Required environment variables and setup
+- Security measures implemented
+- Deployment security checklist
+- How to report security issues

+**⚠️ Important**: Before deploying, you MUST configure `JWT_SECRET` and database credentials.
+Never use default values in production.

 ## 🏠 Self-Hosting

 CommHub supports self-hosting for users who prefer to run their own server.
 The server can be deployed using Docker for easy setup and management.